etrusci-org/quotes/markdown/quotes.md

 ## Friedrich Nietzsche

 - And those who were seen dancing were thought to be insane by those who could not hear the music.
+- He who has the 'why' to live can bear almost any 'how'.
 - We have art in order not to die of the truth.
 - Without music, life would be a mistake.
 - You must have chaos within you to give birth to a dancing star.